obuk/gropdf-otf/README.md

-In groff, four styles (R, B, I, BI) consisting of combinations of weights and shapes are usually associated with each family, but here, vertical writing styles (V, BV) are also associated.
+In groff, four styles (R, B, I, BI) consisting of combinations of weights and shapes are usually associated with each family, but here, vertical writing styles (V, BV, IV, BIV) are also associated.